 Quality of Crystals

 On our Sparkly Scale, the flat back or hotfix Swarovski and Preciosa stones are at the top, a 10 of the sparkle scale.
 So is the RG studio line of flat back stones.
-Our Bright Choice flat back stones are a 9.
-The RG Premium hot fix rhinestones are 8 and the RG2, Korean hotfix stones a 6.
+Our Bright Choice flat back stones and the RG Premium hot fix rhinestones are 8 and the RG2, Korean hotfix stones a 6.
 All are glass.
 Except for the RG2, which are machine pressed, all our stones are machine cut.
 All flat back stones and can be glued or mounted.
 The hotfix kind feature a pre-coated, heat activated glue on the underside of the underside for hot fix application.

 Sample Cards, Your invaluable Tool.